Please read the following carefully before moving on.

 To learn about quality, affordable health and dental insurance for kids, check out Florida KidCare.

 The District School Board of Pasco County participates in the National School Lunch and Breakfast Programs.
-Through these programs we offer free and reduced-price meals to students from families who meet certain income requirements determined by the U.S. Government.
-Each new school year all students that wish to participate in the free and reduced-priced meal program must submit a new free and reduced-price meal application.
+Through these programs we offer free and reduced-price meals to students from families who meet certain eligibility requirements as determined by the United States Department of Agriculture.
+Each new school year all students must be requalified for participation in the program.
 Students are qualified for free or reduced-price meals through three (3) different methods.
-The first method is through direct certification; the second is through students that are identified as a homeless or migrant student; and the third is through the free and reduced-price meal application process.
+The first method is through direct certification; the second is through categorical eligibility; and the third is through the free and reduced-price meal application process.

-This process involves a computer match of district students to information provided by the Department of Education, which marks students in families receiving Food Stamps, TANF (Temporary Assistance for Needy Families), and FDPIR benefits as eligible for free meals at their school sites.
-If you qualify, you will receive written notification on approval.
+This process involves a computer match of district students to information provided by the Florida Department of Agriculture and Consumer Services, which identifies students in households receiving SNAP (Supplemental Nutrition Assistance Program) formerly Food Stamps, TANF (Temporary Assistance for Needy Families), Medicaid, or FDPIR (Food Distribution Program on Indian Reservations) benefits as eligible for free or reduced price meals.
+If you qualify, you will receive electronic or written notification upon approval.
+This eligibility can be extended to any other students living in the same household.
+If you do not receive approval for all students in your household, please contact FNS at fns_Finance@pasco.k12.fl.us or 813-794-2281 to extend the eligibility.

 Free and Reduced-Price Meal Application Process